|

 By the end of the war a typhoid

 epidemic spread throughout the overfilled prison.
-After the prison
+After the prison guards

-the helpers became infected and died.
+became infected and died.

 The commandant of the fortress,

-Heinrich Jöckel, who was especially notorious because of his cruelty,
+Heinrich Jöckel, who was especially notorious because of his cruelty, was

-was finally taken into custody and waits in a Munich prison for further
+finally taken into custody and waits in a Munich prison for further

 decisions of the Bavarian authorities.
 A witness was found in the Czech